 But you can surely be relieved that there is nothing you can do from your end and hence sit back and wait for things to get better by themselves.

-To check the server you need to go to Google Workspace Dashboard and then look at the green or red signal of the application.
+To check the server, go to the Google Workspace Dashboard and look at the application’s green or red signal.

 Related Google Drive tutorials: